Melissa ONLINE TFA

 General

 You do you.
 I want to see you at your best.
 I believe that my role is to listen, flow, and weigh the arguments offered in the round how I am told to weigh them by each team.
-I will listen to and evaluate any argument, and my goal is to not intervene.
-I can do that best when you: 1) explain why your impacts outweigh your opponents' impacts; 2) explain the risk of your impacts compared to your opponents' impacts; 3) do evidence comparison as necessary; and 4) do judge instruction.
-It is unacceptable to do anything ableist, anti-queer, racist, sexist, or violent.
+I will listen to and evaluate any argument.
+There is no educational warrant/it is unacceptable to do anything that is ableist, anti-feminist, anti-queer, racist, or violent.

 Policy Affirmatives